Skip to main content

 • The university's Bachelor of Engineering in Nuclear Engineering program is the first accredited program of its kind in Canada.

-• The university is positioned to take the lead as the training ground for the province's future energy scientists and nuclear engineers and offers dedicated programs in Nuclear Engineering and Energy Systems Engineering to ensure a continued supply of trained professionals.
+• The university is positioned to take the lead as the training ground for the province's future energy scientists and nuclear engineers and offers dedicated programs in Nuclear Engineering and Energy Engineering to ensure a continued supply of trained professionals.

 • The university's Nuclear Engineering program features the most extensive nuclear power plant computer simulation of any engineering program in Ontario.